 - Therefore, in response to the Six-Day War, the UN Security Council adopted a resolution for ‘Land for peace’ and it mandated that Israel should return the captured areas back to the defeated nations.

-- In the light of Israel’s reluctance to return the captured territories, another Arab-Israeli war erupted in 1973 (Yom Kippur war) in which Israel suffered some setbacks.
+- In light of Israel’s reluctance to return the captured territories, another Arab-Israeli war erupted in 1973 (Yom Kippur War) in which Israel suffered some setbacks.

-- In 1979, Israel-Egypt signed a peace treaty, accordingly Israel return Sinai Peninsula to Egypt (1982).
+- In 1979, Israel-Egypt signed a peace treaty, accordingly, Israel returned the Sinai Peninsula to Egypt (1982).
 Egypt became the first Arab nation to officially recognize Israel as a state.

 Hamas and Fatah